 How to advocate for your child in school.

 And much more...

 Sessions are collaborative, engaging, and tailored to your specific goals and learning style.
-I work with parents and their kids to help families tackle a variety of issues that stem from executive functioning deficits such as:
+I work with parents and teens (ages 12-17) to help families tackle a variety of issues that stem from executive functioning deficits such as: